aishpatilds-lang/thyroid-disease-detection-ml/README.md

 ## Model Development

-The complete model development workflow is available in `Model_Code.ipynb`, including preprocessing, training, and evaluation.
+The model development and training process is documented in `Model_Code.ipynb`.

-The trained model is stored in `model.pkl` and is used by the Streamlit application for prediction.
+The trained model is saved as `model.pkl` and used by `Streamlit_app.py` to generate predictions based on the entered patient information.

 ## Disclaimer